Tiny Tattoo Ideas

-What could be a more lovely and fitting tribute then a having a small, simple heart etched onto your skin in a vivid red or your l'amours favorite colour.
-If your willing to inch up in size just the slightest bit you could even squeeze an initial on there.
+What could be a more lovely and fitting tribute than a having a small, simple heart etched onto your skin in a vivid red or your l'amours favorite colour?
+If your willing to inch up in size just the slightest bit, you could even squeeze an initial on there.

 Gotta Bee Me

 One of my favourite "almost" tiny tattoos belongs to my fab cousin who is mightily inked up, but has managed to find a home for a sweet little bee with the word "ME" in it.
 It sits on her wrist as a reminder to stay true to herself.
 She went on the small side instead of tiny, but this concept could easily be simplified and shrunk down to a tiny size.
 Even in a sea of tattoos, the right placement can make a small tattoo have some serious impact.
 I might have to steal this idea from her and get a bee of my own.

 What a perfect spot for a tiny tattoo.
 I have seen anything from initials to a small feather in this location and have pined for one of my very own.
 If only I could reconcile myself with my skull vibrating for an hour or two while I get it done.

 Another ideal spot for a tiny tattoo.
 This certainly seems to be the favoured spot of celebrities and people who want to push the envelope just a little bit.
 This spot is visible, but not in your face, and the tattoo can easily be hidden with a watch or bracelet if you've gone tiny enough.
 Some people opt for a word or an initial in this spot, Britney Spears famously opted for a classy pink dice to match her then husband's blue one.
 I'm big on whimsy, so I absolutely love the one pictured here.

 So there you have it, some great tiny tattoo ideas to get you on your way.
 Trust me, something so small and cute can never be a bad thing.
 Happy inking!

 © 2012 Catherine Taylor